KarMiles/polish-girl-painting/README.md

 ### Model: Contact

 - Represents messages recorded by visitors on the webpage, viewable by owner on the Admin page in section Contact / Messages.
-- This model contains the following fieldss: name, contact_name, email, subject, body, created_on.
+- This model contains the following fields: name, contact_name, email, subject, body, created_on.

 Relationships
 - It has one-to-many relationship with User (one user can send many messages).